Method of Four Russians

-In computer science, the Method of Four Russians is a technique for speeding up algorithms involving Boolean matrices, or more generally algorithms involving matrices in which each cell may take on only a bounded number of possible values.
+In computer science, the Method of Four Russians or "The Four-Russians speedup," is a technique for speeding up algorithms involving Boolean matrices, or more generally algorithms involving matrices in which each cell may take on only a bounded number of possible values.

 Idea

 The main idea of the method is to partition the matrix into small square blocks of size t × t for some parameter t, and to use a lookup table to perform the algorithm quickly within each block.
 The index into the lookup table encodes the values of the matrix cells on the upper left of the block boundary prior to some operation of the algorithm, and the result of the lookup table encodes the values of the boundary cells on the lower right of the block after the operation.
 Thus, the overall algorithm may be performed by operating on only (n/t)^{2} blocks instead of on n^{2} matrix cells, where n is the side length of the matrix.
 In order to keep the size of the lookup tables (and the time needed to initialize them) sufficiently small, t is typically chosen to be O(log n).

+The creation of the lookup tables can be done in O(n × t^{2}) time, and if t is set to log n, this results in O(n (log n)^{2}) time complexity for creating the tables.
+That time is still dominated by the search time O(n^{2}/(log n)^{2}) time (assuming unit-cost RAM).